Forecast issued at 5:01 am EST on Sunday 5 July 2015.

 Fire Danger - Low-Moderate

 Mostly sunny.
-Winds east to southeasterly 15 to 25 km/h becoming light during the evening.
-Overnight temperatures falling to between 13 and 21 with daytime temperatures reaching around 30.
+Light winds becoming easterly 15 to 20 km/h during the morning then becoming light during the evening.
+Overnight temperatures falling to between 15 and 20 with daytime temperatures reaching 28 to 33.